Parallel-in-Time/time4apint/doc/web-applications/1_params.md

 Each stages require the setting of many parameters, and allow the automatic generation of different results showing accuracy, numerical stability and performances.

+> 👻 Part of this documentation is deprecated and should be updated ...

 ## Stage 1 : definition of the block problems

 Done by instantiating a `BlockProblem` with specific parameters.
 Is decomposed in two steps :